Lake Skadar Boat Tour FAQs | Plan your Kingfisher adventure!

 When preparing for your Lake Skadar boat cruise, it’s essential to consider the fluctuating weather conditions and the activities you plan to engage in.
 We recommend dressing in layers, as temperatures can vary throughout the day.
 Additionally, it’s crucial to protect yourself from the sun’s rays, so be sure to bring biodegradable sunscreen and a sun hat to shield yourself from the sun.
 Remember to pack your swimwear if you plan a refreshing swim in the lake’s crystal-clear waters.

 Yes, free parking is available near the departure point in Virpazar.
-In 2023, all parking facilities in Virpazar were free of charge.
-To ensure a smooth start to your adventure, we recommend finding a parking spot using Google Maps and arriving a bit earlier, especially during peak times when there may be more cars.
+In 2025, all parking facilities in Virpazar were free of charge.
+To ensure a smooth start to your adventure, we recommend finding a parking spot using Google Maps (click here) and arriving a bit earlier (at least 30 minutes before), especially during peak times when there may be more cars.

 • Please arrive at the meeting point 30 minutes before the scheduled departure time.